Jooj9898/Real-world-graph-traversal/README.md

   -Breadth-First Search (BFS): Queue-based traversal with edge tracking -Prim's Algorithm: For computing the Minimum Spanning Tree (MST) -Dijkstra's Algorithm: For computing the Shortest Path Tree (SPT) from a single source

+  The PDF Includes a detailed report on the entire process, the time complexity of the code, any errors found along the way and diagrams representing the graph traversal